Yiyao-Tang/DIP_Project/README.md

 The group started the project by listing the functions and features that they want to show in the calculator.
 (Referring to Appendix C) Moreover, a Figma design was created to give the group a head starts for the front-end group to create the calculator.
 The design will vary throughout the journey of creating the calculator to best suit the user's experience with the calculator.

-Initially, a splash screen was developed (Appendix E), but due to our aim of providing the user with a Simple, Direct, Efficient Calculator, it was then decided not to add that in as this might not be as direct as compared to the user heading to the homepage right away.

 ## Functions